2025 F-150 Vs. Competitors: Sierra, Silverado, Ram 1500, Toyota Tundra

 Which truck is more reliable: the Ford or the Ram model?

 Ford trucks are generally considered to be more reliable than Ram trucks.
-The "Built Ford Tough" slogan was widely accepted for a reason, and that reason is durable engineering and build quality.
-With the F-series family logging 42 years straight as America's best-selling vehicles,2 there's proof that every Ford truck is a workhorse that you can count on.
+The “Built Ford Tough” slogan was widely accepted for a reason, and that reason is durable engineering and build quality.
+With the F-series family logging 48 years straight as America’s best-selling trucks,2 there’s proof that every Ford pickup is a workhorse that you can count on.

 Contact Us